lamps-wg/cms-euf-cma-signeddata/draft-vangeest-lamps-cms-euf-cma-signeddata.md

 additional attributes whether signed or unsigned, authenticated or unauthenticated.

+It does not specify what the behaviour should be if signed attributes are found by the receiver.

 ## RFC 5655 IP Flow Information Export (IPFIX)

 {{?RFC5655}} is a file format that uses CMS for detached signatures.
 It says nothing about the use of signed attributes.